 This isn’t supposed to be a post about a whingeing old pom crying over his latest tax liabilities, it’s supposed to be more about the ‘end of financial year’ and all of the unsung benefits of using a good book keeping system to help record said liabilities.

 Now without going too far into balance sheets, profit and loss statements and the like, I’d prefer instead, to shine a light on all the other information I can easily glean from my book keeping system in this, my current year of trading.
 Things like cash flow, profitability, goal setting, progress indicators, and how many billable hours I managed to perform against the hours I actually put in to perform them.

-For one, budgetting would be impossible.
+For one, budgeting would be impossible.
 How would I ever know whether or not I could afford that shiny new table saw I want?
 How would I know whether I was actually solvent or deeper in debt than a previously mentioned third world country?
-Without any form of cash flow charting and forcasting, I simply wouldn’t.
+Without any form of cash flow charting and forecasting, I simply wouldn’t.

 So how would I know when to push forward and grow the company, or hold back or even throw the towel in completely without any of the above indicators to reference?